walkerhughes/walkerhughes/README.md

 👋 Hi, I’m Walker

 I'm a machine learning engineer based in San Francisco.
-I currently work at `hyprbm`, where I'm building tools for emotional intelligence with LLMs.
+I currently work at `hyprbm`, where I'm building topic models for emotional intelligence in conversational data.
 I'm passionate about tech, backpacking in the Sierra Nevadas, and Brazilian jiu-jitsu.

 I'm currently focused on
 - 💻 Building topic models for fast inference in conversational data